 Installation Specific Information

 The first days and weeks at Aviano are task-oriented, and following the procedures will help you to get settled more quickly.
 Your sponsor, supervisor, and all of the many agencies on the base will answer your questions.
 Talk to the people who "know what it's like."
 Talk to the people who know what you need.
-Start with Jump Start the day after you arrive on the Rotator to get your Housing briefing and Local Conditions Safety briefing (if you have completed your driving tests, you may apply for your AFI license on the Pass & Registration Sharepoint website after the Safety briefing).
+Start with Jump Start the Thursday after you arrive on the Rotator to get your Housing briefing and Local Conditions Safety briefing (if you have completed your driving tests, you may apply for your AFI license on the Pass & Registration Sharepoint website after the Safety briefing).
 Please review the driver's license testing materials and take the tests before arriving.
-You can do this online at 31FSS.com/afrc.shtml.
+You can do this online.

 Relocation services available at or through the Airman and Family Readiness Center (A&FRC) include:

 Discovery Center: Free access to computers, internet, copier, fax, phones.
 WiFi is available inside and outside the building; no password required.

 Right Start Intro Program: Your first week will consist of in-processing and house-hunting.
 Your sponsor should sign you up for Right Start, Aviano's (mandatory) one-stop in-processing.
 Right Start begins the first duty day of the week starting at 8:00 am and is three days long (typically Mon/Tues/Wed).
 Right Start includes an optional Benvenuti (Welcome) local-area bus tour on Friday - for the entire family.
 Spouses are highly encouraged to attend every day of Right Start and the bus tour.
 Spouse Hour is part of the Right Start schedule.
 First duty station Airmen will be scheduled to attend First Term Airmen's Center (FTAC) after Right Start.

 Childcare for PCS: Newly arrived Air Force active duty personnel are eligible to receive a certificate authorizing 20 hours of free childcare, paid for by the Air Force Aid Society.
 This certificate can be used up to 60 days after arrival in country for pre-kindergarten children.
 Ask your sponsor to make childcare reservations early; newcomer may ask for the voucher at Right Start.
 (Current immunizations required).